techatpark/website/site/content/posts/beyond_CI-CD.md

 To manage exceptions and allow specific dependencies to be excluded from upgrades when necessary, we can configure exclusions.
 This flexibility ensures critical or incompatible updates can be managed without stopping the entire upgrade process.

+## Our Learnings

+Maven Coordinate changes are not handled

 By taking these steps, we ensure our codebase stays current and secure, preventing technical debt from becoming a barrier to progress.

+## Q & A
+1. **Typical question from Product/business people** - When my application is working why do i need to upgrade to the latest version of technologies/libraries

+    **Ans**: Business functionalities might work.
+Where as upgrades can help you with
+   * Fixing security vulnerabilities
+   * Performance improvements
+   * Cost effectiveness (continues upgrade will cost lesser than the big upgrades)
+   * No or minimal tech-debt

+2. **Doesn't these upgrades incur time and effort (cost) ?**
+    **Ans** Yes.
+It will be minimal if we do continues upgrades vs bigger upgrades
+    * Bigger upgrades Looks like mountains.
+Climbing a mountain in one shot is challenging.
+Similarly, if we do a bigger upgrades, we need to spend lot of time and money.
+    * Frequent upgrades are the steps to teach the mountain.
+If we are doing continues upgrade reaching mountain is easy.
+Little bit extra effort and cost will be enough